snusbase/docs.snusbase.com/README.md

 ### 4.4 Search With Wildcard

-Our wildcard characters are "%", meaning any character or none at all, and "_" representing exactly one character.
+Our wildcard characters are "%", meaning any amount of any characters or none at all, and "_" representing exactly one character.
 As of now wildcard characters cannot be the first character in a search term.
 If you need domain searches, use the "_domain" search type.

 You can escape wildcard characters by prepending them with a backslash ("\\").